 While the surrounding area is often snow-free in winter, the ski centre's micro-climate and well-shaded trails usually maintain excellent trail conditions.

 It is possible, but hazardous, to ski across the Continental Divide into British Columbia at Deadman Pass.
 Avalanche danger is ever-present and trails are shared with high-speed snowmobiles.

 Allison-Chinook is the most extensive and best-maintained cross-country facility in the Canadian sector of the Crown of the Continent region.
 For more information, click the link below.

 Fifteen kilometres of trails are maintained between the West and South branches of the Castle River.
 The centre is south of Beaver Mines on Secondary Highway 774.

-Opportunites for independent backcountry skiing abound, but are for highly accomplished and well-equipped adventurers only.
+Opportunities for independent backcountry skiing abound, but are for highly accomplished and well-equipped adventurers only.
 Avalanches are an ever-present hazard.
-Death is a not infrequent consequence for backcountry skiiers venturing into untracked, unpatrolled terrain.
+Death is a not infrequent consequence for backcountry skiers venturing into untracked, non-patrolled terrain.
 Always check avalanche conditions before skiing the backcountry.